01 of 14

 Las Angelitas del Pueblo

 Around the corner, the opposite side of the old hotel faces the offices of Las Angelitas del Pueblo (Little Angels of the Pueblo) in the Hellman-Quon Building between the firehouse and the Chinese American Museum.
-Las Angelitas is a group of volunteer docents who lead free, 50-minute tours of El Pueblo historic site.
+Las Angelitas consists of a group of volunteer docents who conduct free, 50-minute tours of El Pueblo historic site.
 Their office also includes exhibits and is sometimes used for workshops during El Pueblo events.